Pilot1782/bad_copenheimer/README.md

 This will get a list of all active minecraft servers, you may want to set the threads higher than the current value.
 This will take several hours to complete.

+### Important

+In order for !find and !status to work properly the server should have enable-query=true in the server.properties file

 All Possible Commands
 >!help